m-j-rahman/civilization_5_mods/README.md

 ## Collection

+### Civ Buffs - Carthage:
+Carthage is one of the weakest civs.
+All of its bonuses look better than they actually are and quickly become redundant.
+This mod buffs Carthage to make them more interesting to play, while keeping the current style of the civ.
+* Trait now also provides free Walls in coastal cities.
+* African Forest Elephant replaced by Barca, a unique Great General.
+It has higher Movement, debuffs nearby enemy units, and also acts as a Great Admiral.
+* Quinquereme changed to Naval Ranged unit, like the Byzantine Dromon.
+It has 10 Combat Strength, 11 Ranged Strength, 2 Range, Quick Study promotion, and upgrades into Galleass.

 ### Inspired Generals:
 The Great Generals I and II promotions have vague descriptions, and are often weak.
 Units with the Great Generals I promotion now have Great Generals II instead, which is renamed Inspired Generals and has a more helpful in-game description.